 You will need to pick up your BRP card once you have arrived in the UK.
 Further details of how you can do this will be updated closer to your arrival time.

 If you fail to produce the requested documentation, you are at risk of exclusion.

 When you register with the University, you’ll need to provide evidence of your qualifications and documentation to verify your identity.
 For identification purposes, one of the following documents must be shown at the point of registration:

 - Valid EU/EEA ID Card (European students only)

-As evidence for your qualifications, you must provide copies of qualification certificates as detailed in your offer letter or CAS statement to firstname.lastname@example.org, if not already provided during the application process.
+As evidence for your qualifications, you must provide copies of qualification certificates as detailed in your offer letter or CAS statement.
+Details of how to do this will be communicated to you closer to the time.

 Please note, if you cannot provide proof of your identity by one of these means, you cannot be registered.
 The University reserves the right to exclude any student who is unable to satisfactorily provide proof of qualifications obtained.If you’re transferring from another university and don’t yet hold a visa for the University of Portsmouth, you’ll be required to show evidence of your visa application - such as the Home Office receipt - before you’re allowed to register onto your course.

 Paying your tuition and accommodation fees